nheske/mathematics-of-poker/README.md

 # Mathematics of Poker

-Python implementation of the toy games from [The Mathematics of Poker](https://www.amazon.com/Mathematics-Poker-Bill-Chen/dp/1886070253) by Bill Chen and Jerrod Ankenman.
+Python implementation of the toy games from [**The Mathematics of Poker**](https://www.amazon.com/Mathematics-Poker-Bill-Chen/dp/1886070253) by Bill Chen and Jerrod Ankenman.

 ## Overview

-This project implements various game-theoretic models and toy games discussed in "The Mathematics of Poker", providing practical Python implementations for educational and research purposes.
+This project implements various game-theoretic models and toy games discussed in "The Mathematics of Poker", and provides practical Python implementations for educational and research purposes.

+I have incorporated Counterfactual Regret Minimization algorithms as an alternative means of solving the various toy games from the book.

+**Counterfactual Regret Minimization (CFR)**
+A self-play algorithm that finds near-optimal strategies by repeatedly playing the game against itself.
+* Starts with a random strategy
+* After each iteration, asks:
+“How much better would I have done if I always chose this action?”
+* This difference = regret
+* Positive regret accumulates → good actions gain weight
+* Strategy updates by choosing actions proportional to positive regret
+* Repeating this thousands/millions of times → converges to a Nash equilibrium

+**Monte Carlo CFR (MCCFR)**
+Samples only a few random trajectories each iteration, letting it scale to huge games like poker.

 10. Facing The Nemesis: Game Theory
 11. [One Side of the Street: Half-Street Games](mathematics_of_poker/games/ch11/ch11_half_street_games.md)